 Help your student with next steps Submitting a financial aid application is only the first step to getting money for college or training after high school.
 Learn how to support your student in what comes next. |

 Big takeaway: Encourage students to check any communication portals frequently.
-This includes their email, their FSA account, any college application portals they’ve created, and regular snail mail.
-Visit Federal Student Aid to learn more about what to do after submitting a financial aid application.
+This includes their email, their FSA account, any college application portals they’ve created, and regular postal mail.
 These steps might look different for students completing the TASFA.
-Encourage your student to contact the colleges they’re applying to if they have questions or concerns about applying, receiving, or maintaining eligibility for financial aid.
-Resource spotlight: uAspire’s College Cost Calculator can help students analyze and compare financial aid offers. |
+Encourage your student to contact the colleges they’re applying to if they have questions or concerns about applying, receiving, or maintaining eligibility for financial aid. |

 _______________________________________________________________________________________________________________________________________________